- Why do I need an estate plan?

 - How long will divorce take?

 Unfortunately, the court calendars are very full, so divorce is a lot like taking a number and waiting your turn.
 This can take anywhere from months to even years.
-Even after a divorce order is made, it will take six months to become final.
+That said, I will push the court and the opposing counsel to move expeditiously and avoid wasting your time.
 As you might expect, a more complicated case will take longer, and a simpler case will not take as long.
-Please contact me to discuss the particulars of your situation.

 - How much will child support and spousal support be?